-percentage of gross domestic product (GDP), by state: 2009
+as a percentage of gross domestic product (GDP), by state: 2010

-Among individual states, the national average for spending on elementary and secondary education ranged from 2.50% to 5.74% of the state’s GDP in 2009, indicating that some states were directing a much higher percentage of their resources toward elementary and secondary education.
+Among individual states, the average for spending on elementary and secondary education ranged from 2.47% to 5.67% of the state’s GDP in 2010, indicating that some states were directing a much higher percentage of their resources toward elementary and secondary education.